 Working with the Foundation was very easy.
 They received an income tax deduction in the year they established their CRUT and began receiving regular distributions of income.
-After their lifetimes, income will be divided among their three children for ten years.
+Now that Tom has passed, after Wilma's lifetime, income will be divided among their three children for ten years.
 The CRUT will eventually benefit two organizations very close to the Crosbys' hearts: Broadmoor United Methodist Church and Asbury Theological Seminary.

-"Walkin' the walk" provides income to the Crosbys now, their children later and ultimately will leave a legacy for others.
+"Walkin' the walk" has provided income to the Crosbys for their lifetimes, will provide for their children later and ultimately will leave a legacy for others.